 London has long been an international centre of cultural production and political power.
 This interdisciplinary programme takes the city as its focus, using London as a central example, resource and inspiration.
-It is taught collaboratively, drawing on expertise from the Culture, Space and Power research theme in the School of Geography, and from the School of English and Drama.
+It is taught collaboratively in the Schools of Geography, and English and Drama.
 The programme brings together historical and contemporary perspectives on metropolitan culture through approaches that span the humanities and social sciences, and through engaging with urban history and theory, literature, art practice, performance, exhibitions, the built environment and more.

-- provides a sound conceptual base as well as suitable practical training to conduct independent research on London, introducing resources in the city and ways of using them intelligently and creatively
+- develop a sound conceptual base as well as suitable practical training to conduct independent research on London, in London

-- makes the most of Queen Mary’s location in the East End, being close to key cultural resources and institutions as well as in an area whose historical changes and current transformations provide a focus for study and debate
+- be in the heart of London's East End close to key cultural resources and institutions as well as in an area whose historical changes and current transformations provide a focus for study and debate

-- involves working with a range of London-based archives, libraries, museums and other repositories with collections relating to the cultural life of the city, while exploring the practices of museums, institutions, artists and others working beyond the academy.
+- work with a range of London-based archives, libraries, museums and other repositories with collections relating to the cultural life of the city, and explore the practices of museums, institutions, artists and others working beyond the university.

-Funding: QMUL is offering 86 bursaries of £10,000 for entry into a masters programme for UK/EU students who started their undergraduate degrees in 2012.
-Read more about funding a masters.
+- Funding: QMUL is offering bursaries of £10,000 for 2015 entry for UK/EU students who started their undergraduate degrees in 2012.
+Read more on our fees and funding page.

 The programme is made up of 180 credits.

 - Resources for Research (not assessed)